pauradev/pages/pages/01.Blog/08.branding-for-beginners/item.md

 ### Pack-ins

 Pack-ins are a great way to spark a relationship with your customer to let them know that you care.
-Add an extra little goody to show your apprecaition, a hand written note, or a sale coupon off their next order.
+Add an extra little goody to show your appreciation, a handwritten note, or a sale coupon off their next order.
 The possibilities are limitless!
 For even more on pack-ins, check out our article, "[How To Build Your Brand Using Pack-Ins](https://blog.printaura.com/blog/tutorials/how-to-build-your-brand-using-pack-ins)".

 **Pack-in Ideas:**

 * Stickers
 * Small jewelry items
-* Hand-written note
+* Handwritten note
 * Brand pins
 * Buttons
 * Patches